ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

     |                                  |                              |
 ~~~~~~~~~~~~~~~~~~~~~~~

 ## Alternative Workflow (AS token posting) # {#example-without-optimization-as-posting}

-The example below builds on the example in {{example-with-optimization}}, but assumes that AS is uploading the access token to RS on behalf of C.
+The example below builds on the example in {{example-with-optimization}}, but assumes that AS is uploading the access token to RS as specified in {{I-D.tiloca-ace-workflow-and-params}}.

 ~~~~~~~~~~~~~~~~~~~~~~~